 Example Eversource bill

-Your Eversource electricity bill is calculated by adding two charges together:
+Your Eversource electric bill is calculated by adding two charges together:

 - Delivery charges – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.